-According to Iffath Hoskins, MD, a clinical associate professor in the Department of Obstetrics and Gynecology at NYU Langone Medical Center, there is no known medical contraindication to its use while breastfeeding.
-"In general, 1 percent or less of any substance passes to baby in breast milk," she told POPSUGAR Moms.
+According to Iffath Hoskins, MD, a clinical professor in the Department of Obstetrics and Gynecology at NYU Langone Medical Center, there is no known medical contraindication to its use while breastfeeding.
+"In general, 1 percent or less of any substance passes to baby in breast milk," she told POPSUGAR.

 However, the one concern with taking melatonin while breastfeeding is the fact that it can make you drowsy when it's important to be alert while caring for your child.
-Dr. Hoskins notes that a worst-case scenario would be if a mom fell asleep while holding the baby to feed or when the baby is right beside her, putting baby in danger.
+Dr. Hoskins notes that a worst-case scenario would be if a parent fell asleep while holding the baby to feed or when the baby is right beside them, putting baby in danger.